Concussion Treatment

 -

-When concussion symptoms persist beyond 4 weeks, specific testing is needed to find the source(s) of ongoing concussion symptoms.
+When concussion symptoms persist beyond 4 weeks (known as post-concussive syndrome, PCS), specific testing is needed to find the source(s) of ongoing concussion symptoms.
 Concussion symptom presentation can be subtyped into 4 broad categories, each with their own specific treatments.

 The 4 most common concussion subtypes that cause the vast majority of chronic concussion symptoms include: